Capital-M Music

 Another major concept in modal harmony that’s worth exploring in some detail is “Modal Interchange”.
 I’ve also seen it called “Mode Mixture”, especially in classical tonal harmony sources, and at CSUN, I heard the term “Modal Borrowing”.
 We called it “Modal Interchange” at Berklee.
 The idea is straight-forward, but there are a lot of ways to execute on the idea, like a lot of things in music theory.

+You can think of this as the “chromatic harmony” version of modal harmony.
 There are really two ways to approach this concept.
 At a fundamental level, the idea is that we can borrow notes (and chords) from one mode and use them in another, but you can either do this within one phrase, or between phrases or sections of a piece.
 In tonal harmony, we use modulation a lot, which is where the tonal center note changes over time (we start in C major, then modulate to G major, or to F major, or sometimes to Eb or Ab major (or to their relative minors), or really any key).
 We do this because a song gets boring if you don’t change it up over time, and one way to do that is to shift the tonal center.
 Modulation changes the tonal center, modal interchange changes the mode while keeping the tonal (modal) center the same.
 In classical music this usually involves flipping from the major to the parallel minor or vice versa (C major to C minor, or C minor to C major).
 But we can do this with any mode.

 This is the way we do it between phrases or sections, and we’ll explore some examples below of that, but we can also do it within a phrase, and this can be either melodic or harmonic (or both).
-One common example of this is to use the bVI scale degree in a major (or major-ish) context - in C major, the VI scale degree is A, but in C minor, the VI scale degree is Ab, and in mode mixture, we can use an Ab in C major and call it bVI (“flat six”).
+One common example of this is to use the bVI scale degree in a major (or major-ish) context - in C major, the sixth scale degree is A, but in C minor, the sixth scale degree is Ab, and in mode mixture, we can use an Ab in C major and call it bVI (“flat six”).
 At CSUN they emphasize moveable-Do solfege syllables instead of scale degree numbers, so the same change would take “La” (scale degree VI) and make it into “Le” (bVI).
 One of the most common examples of mode mixture harmony across genres is using the iv chord in major harmony (with I [major] as the tonic chord, and iv [minor] for that chord), or bVI (the chord) with a I chord (remember that upper case roman numerals are major, lower case are minor). bVI to bVII to I (major) is a common pop cadence in songs that use modal interchange or mode mixture.

 You’ll find that this is more common borrowing minor (or minor-ish) chords with a major I chord than it is to do major (or major-ish) chords with a minor i chord.
 The most common classical mode mixture scenario in minor key harmony is the “Picardy 3rd” from Baroque period music, which is where a piece that has been minor suddenly ends with a major I chord (see below for an example - coming soon!).